-The Beneficiaries should organize its workflow in the best possible way in order each step of the project implementation to be clear and predictable.
+The beneficiaries should organize their workflow in the best possible way in order each step of the project implementation to be clear and predictable.
 In this respect the internal management rules should be adopted by the partners, stressing up the principle of good management.

 The project time schedule should be developed in details and structure/s for implementing the project should be defined.
-If there is a need for amendment, the JTS should be contacted (see section 8 of this Manual).
+If there is a need for amendment of the Subsidy contract, the JTS should be contacted (see section 8 of this Manual).

-After the Subsidy Contract is signed, the LP may request advance payment at the rate of 20 % of the total amount of the subsidy contract.
+After the Subsidy Contract is signed, the LP may request advance payment at the rate specified in the subsidy contract.
 In order to receive an advance payment, the LP must send a request for an advance payment to the MA (see section 6.3 "Submission of Request for payment").